daKmoR/spectrum-web-components/packages/table/README.md

 ## TO-DO:

--   [ ] Scrolling w/ screenreader on virtualised table elements
+Scrolling w/ screenreader on virtualised table elements

--   NOT CURRENTLY NEEDED but still important
+NOT CURRENTLY NEEDED but still important:

 1. multiselects via attributes (not required for Express delivery)
 2. Update checkbox element to dispatch event correctly